 Sitting next to him outside their humble home in Arandas, Rosa Santoya is dry eyed and dazed as she listens to her husband talk about their dead children.
 Her dyed long dark hair is drawn away from her face.
 She closes her eyes for minutes at a time as she talks.
 “When I got [to the anexo] there were lots of people there.
 A woman came out and told me all my sons were dead.”

 This is the fourth attack on an anexo in the small city of Irapuato this year.
-Since December, there have been 13 such attacks across the state of Guanajuato, according to Nicolás Pérez Ponce, the head of an association that represents rehab centers.
+Since December, there have been 13 such attacks across the state of Guanajuato, according to Nicolás Pérez Ponce, the head of an association that represents rehab centres.
 There are no official counts of attacks on unregulated rehabs in Mexico, but media reports show they date back to as early as 2009.

-Rehab centers are targeted by cartels because they are part of the drug zone gangs are fighting to monopolize.
+Rehab centres are targeted by cartels because they are part of the drug zone gangs are fighting to monopolize.
 Controlling drug users is the newest dynamic in a ferocious battle for control between two warring cartels in Guanajuato.

 The local Santa Rosa de Lima gang and the national New Generation Jalisco Cartel (CJNG) are contesting control of the region’s lucrative criminal markets, and the demand for loyalty from drug consumers and dealers alike is part of their bid for control.